SkylineCommunications/dataminer-docs-connectors/connector/doc/Digital_Alert_Systems_DASDEC-III.md

 ---

-# Digitial Alert Systems DASDEC-III
+# Digital Alert Systems DASDEC-III

 The purpose of this connector is to receive alerts from the DASDEC-III.
 It will act as a server using the smart-serial protocol.
 It can log received messages to an elastic database.
 To forward alerts, SCP via public-private key authentication must be used.